ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Sonic Adventure 2 Battle/setup_en.md

 ## Save File Safeguard (Advanced Option)

 The mod contains a save file safeguard which associates a savefile to a specific Archipelago seed.
-By default, save files can only connect to archipelago servers that match their seed.
+By default, save files can only connect to Archipelago servers that match their seed.
 The safeguard can be disabled in the mod config.ini by setting `IgnoreFileSafety` to true.
-This is NOT recommended for the standard user as it will allow any save file to connect and send items to the archipelago server.
+This is NOT recommended for the standard user as it will allow any save file to connect and send items to the Archipelago server.